How Do You Masturbate?

 How do you masturbate?
 I am not ready to have sex yet but I want to get the feeling of it.

 I could easily create many pages just with this one question: we get this one a lot, and almost always only from women.
-Trouble is, there's no easy answer, nor one right answer for all women (or all men).
+Trouble is, there's no easy answer, nor one right answer for all women (or all people of any gender).
 I could answer you by telling you how I masturbate, but a) I think that'd really be TMI and b) that may have nothing at all to do with how you masturbate.

-Some of the many places on the body women will self-stimulate, including, but not limited to, their genitals, when we masturbate are the: breasts, clitoris, anus, neck, vaginal opening, labia (outer and/or inner), perineum, vagina, hands, mouth, thighs, buttocks, feet, back, ears and just about anywhere else you can think of.
+Some of the many places on the body people with vulvas will self-stimulate, including, but not limited to, their genitals, when we masturbate are the: breasts, clitoris, anus, neck, vaginal opening, labia (outer and/or inner), perineum, vagina, hands, mouth, thighs, buttocks, feet, back, ears and just about anywhere else you can think of.

-Women will masturbate in all kinds of positions: lying down, sitting up, standing up or squatting.
-Women will also do any variety of things while masturbating: some might watch movies, videos or television, some listen to music or read a book, some talk to a partner on the phone, some look in a mirror, some even eat while doing it.
+People with vulvas will masturbate in all kinds of positions: lying down, sitting up, standing up or squatting.
+They will also do any variety of things while masturbating: some might watch movies, videos or television, some listen to music or read a book, some talk to a partner on the phone, some look in a mirror, some even eat while doing it.
 As many men do, many women will sexually fantasize during masturbation.